The five stages of Metabolic Syndrome and what you can do to protect your long-term health.

 The 5 stages of metabolic syndrome

-Stage 1: Too many calories too often leads to an elevated production of insulin and increased insulin resistance.
+Stage 1: Too many calories often leads to an elevated production of insulin and increased insulin resistance.
 This in turn eventually raises your fasting blood level of insulin.
-Insulin resistance can be measured directly, and is also inferred by HbA1c, i.e. the average measure of blood sugar over the prior three months.
-An ideal adult reading is under 5%.
-Between 5-5.5% indicates the glucose average is rising; at 5.5% and above is the warning zone; over 5.7% is prediabetic, and HbA1c over 6.5% is generally considered the point at which diabetes is diagnosed.
+Insulin resistance can be measured directly, and is worked out by measuring HbA1c – the average amount of blood sugar over the prior three months.

 Stage 2: When the insulin receptors in your body’s cells become resistant, your organs – the liver, muscles and adipose cells – can no longer effectively uptake the blood glucose.
 This leads to elevated blood sugar, particularly during or after a meal.
-As more and more insulin is required to attempt to keep your blood sugar down, the fasting insulin rises in tandem with the HbA1c.
-Insulin resistance is indicated by a higher than average spike in insulin, which can be measured by an insulin and glucose tolerance test.
-Diabetes is diagnosed when the blood sugar becomes dangerously high and the body can no longer maintain the balance.

-Stage 3: Triglycerides – a type of fat (lipid) found in your blood – also rise with this process.
-When you eat, your body converts any calories it doesn’t immediately need to use into triglycerides and stores them in your fat cells and liver.
-Later, your hormones release these triglycerides for energy between meals.
 If you regularly eat more calories than you burn, particularly from high-carbohydrate foods, you develop high triglycerides (hypertriglyceridemia), which is a sign of excess fat storage in the liver and fat stores.
 Metabolic syndrome can be diagnosed at this stage.

 Stage 4: After elevated Insulin and Triglycerides levels, your HDL Cholesterol falls (the protective kind) falls.
 This slows down the transport of LDL cholesterol safely back from your blood vessels, so your LDL cholesterol (the bad one) eventually rises.
-The LDL particles get smaller and more oxidised, your blood vessels become damaged, and the arteries thicken.
-This can lead to heart disease and blood pressure problems, eventually risking a stroke or heart attack.

 Stage 5: Under the effects of inflammation and oxidation which accompany these processes, your kidneys, eyes and nerves essentially age faster.
 Uncontrolled, the high blood sugars and lipids cause toxic damage to your cells.
-Fatty liver (NAFLD) may become more rancid, gradually scarring the liver and causing nonalcoholic steatohepatitis (NASH).
-This process is accelerated if you are diabetic or happen to have a high burden of pollutants.

 error: Content is protected !!